habi/gratipay.com/www/about/policies/terms-of-service.md

      establishes a Project is the "Project Owner".
 Projects may optionally have other Participants as "Project Members."

+  1. A Participant may give money to a Project.
+A Participant who gives money to a Project is a "Giver."

+1. Obligations of Project Owners

-  1. A Project may receive payments from Participants for Work provided by the Project ("Project Work").
+  1. A Project may receive payments from Givers for Work provided by the Project ("Project Work").
 When you establish a Project on the Service, you agree that payments will be used exclusively to support the Project Work described in your Project's profile.

-  1. When you become a Project Member, you agree that payments to you by the Project are made exclusively because of your contribution ("Project Tasks") to the Project Work decribed in the Project's profile.
-A Project may make payments to its Project Members for Project Tasks performed by the Project Members.

-1. Payments from Participants to Projects

-  1. Projects can use the Service to receive payments from Participants.
+  1. Projects can use the Service to receive payments from Givers.

-  1. When you make a payment to a Project, it is a payment to fund the Project Work.
-  You understand and acknowledge that your payment does not entitle you personally to receive any goods or services from the Project, unless the Project explicitly offers those things to Participants.

-  1. By accepting a payment from a Participant, the Project forms an agreement with that Participant to perform the Project Work.
+  1. By accepting a payment from a Giver, the Project forms an agreement with that Giver to perform the Project Work.
      The Service is a platform to facilitate this agreement.
-Gratipay is not a party to the agreement, and is not responsible to either the Project or the Participant if either party breaches the terms of the agreement (e.g. if the Project fails to provide the promised services).

-  1. Gratipay is not obligated to provide refunds under any circumstance.
-     Projects are responsible for producing the work they offer.
-Gratipay does not hold funds on behalf of Projects, and does not warrant or guarantee that Projects will provide the work they promise.

-1. Payments from Projects to Project Members

-  1. Projects can use the Service to distribute payments to Project Members.

-  1. When you receive a payment from a Project, it is a payment to fund the Project Tasks you contribute to the Project.

-  1. By accepting a payment from a Project, the Project Member forms an agreement with that Project to contribute to the Project Work described in the Project's profile.
-The Service is a platform to facilitate this agreement.
-Gratipay is not a party to the agreement, and is not responsible to either the Project or the Project Member if either party breaches the terms of the agreement (e.g. if the Project Member fails to provide the promised services).
+Gratipay is not a party to the agreement, and is not responsible to either the Project or the Giver if either party breaches the terms of the agreement (e.g. if the Project fails to provide the promised services).

-  1. Gratipay does not determine how payments are allocated and is not responsible for how Projects internally distribute payments.
-The agreement between the Project's Owner and Project Members regarding the allocation of payments is solely between those parties.

-1. Additional Rules for Gratipay Projects

-  1. A Project can only begin receiving payments from Participants once the Project Owner has provided a working withdrawal mechanism for receiving payments (e.g. bank account information).
+  1. A Project can only begin receiving payments from Givers once the Project Owner has provided a working withdrawal mechanism for receiving payments (e.g. bank account information).